 How to Cope with The Loss of a Sheltie

 The loss of a Sheltie is heartbreaking.
-They were a member of the family, and while they were small in stature, their absence leaves a huge void behind.
+Our dogs are members of our family and while Shelties are small in stature, their absence leaves a huge void behind.

 There is a process to grief, one that eventually frees you of the pain you are in now, and allows you to think fondly of your Sheltie without suffering.
 If you're seeking support during this time, here are six ways to cope while the grief is at its sharpest.

-If your friend lost their pet dog, you would instinctively advise them to slow down a little, be gentle on themselves, and give themselves time to grieve.
+If your friend lost their Sheltie, you would instinctively advise them to slow down a little, be gentle on themselves, and give themselves time to grieve.
 But following this advice ourselves is not so easy.

 If any of this strikes a cord, push yourself to take the counter-intuitive approach.
-Accept that you are grieving for the loss of your Sheltie, and that calls for kindness.
+Accept that you are grieving for the loss of your very special friend, and that calls for kindness.

 Your primary goal right now is to stay healthy, for the sake of you and your loved ones.
 Attending to your emotional state will help relieve the profound stress that arises from grief.